 One downside to a physical paper is not knowing which articles people are actually reading or interested in.
 Now that we have integrated Google Analytics with our website we can see tons of in-depth data, including which articles get the most interest.
 Our data so far isn't comprehensive, it only begins part of the way through fall quarter and so doesn't include some of our most popular articles (like that about Naomi Grossman's visit), but the top three viewed articles have been: Ana Ramirez's statement on stepping down, an article asking who left a sign outside Miller Hall over break and an article about the controversy over Hawaiian Night.
-Of the top 10 articles, two are about drag performers and the rest relate to pohtical issues (not to say that drag can't be political) or controversies that affect students.
+Of the top 10 articles, two are about drag performers and the rest relate to political issues (not to say that drag can't be political) or controversies that affect students.
 It seems that may be what students want to read about.

-Better coordinate institutional resources for visual storytelling content.
-Currently; the AS has two main resources for visual storytelling' the AS photographer, who acts as a photo editor for the AS Review, and the AS videographer, who has their own office as part of the Communications Office.
+Better coordinate institutional resources for visual storytelling

+Visual storytelling; either through photos or video, is an important way to communicate with our audience, particularly as we promote more online content.
+Currently, the AS has two main resources for visual storytelling the AS photographer, who acts as a photo editor for the AS Review, and the AS videographer, who has their own office as part of the Communications Office.
 This is kind of a counterintuitive arrangement, but short of moving the videographer position, there are a few things we can do to make it more effective.
-Tn addition, our AS photographer has encountered a high workload that could be addressed by additional staffing to make sure all AS offices are able to benefit Rom their service.
+In addition, our AS photographer has encountered a high workload that could be addressed by additional staffing to make sure all AS offices are able to benefit Rom their service.